WxBDM/nwsapy/docs/apiref/alerts/alerts.rst

 	arthur = Point([-101.6916, 41.5717])  # create a shapely point
 	all_alerts = nwsapy.get_active_alerts()  # retrieves all active alerts.

-	for alert in all_alerts.alerts: # iterate through the alerts to see if NYC is in any of these alerts. if alert.event == "Test Message": # There's always a test message, ignore it. continue
+	for alert in all_alerts: # iterate through the alerts to see if NYC is in any of these alerts. if alert.event == "Test Message": # There's always a test message, ignore it. continue